Middle School Announcement

 IMPORTANT: The receiving of forms is what determines the fee.
 All projects must be online.
 Do not send a check first.

-Projects uploaded on or after March 10 are $20 per project.
+Projects uploaded after March 10 are $20 per project.

 For a project to count as registered the correct forms for the project must be received.
 Required forms are either a signed MS Super EZ form and project procedures OR appropriate ISEF forms and procedures.
 Forms need to be uploaded to the Google Folder for the project.
+If all are in a single file, that file can be shared directly.
 If your district has restrictions on sharing Google folders, email Stephanie.

 Please inform Stephanie if an invoice is required.
 If not, mail the check made out to PSU Foundation with your School Registration form.

-The abstract section of the EZ form may be incomplete at the time of registration as long as it is updated online by April 20.
+The abstract section of the EZ form may be incomplete at the time of registration as long as it is updated online by the Friday before the fair.

 Middle School Registration Process